regolith-linux/regolith-desktop-website/content/_index.md

 The login manager will need to be restarted for the new desktop session to be recognized.
 The easiest way of restarting it is to reboot your system.

 {{< hint warning >}}
 The Regolith Desktop is very different from common desktop environments.
-By default does not use docks, icon folders, or global drop-down menus.
+By default it does not use docks, icon folders, or global drop-down menus.
 See the [Getting Started guide]({{< ref "/docs/using-regolith/first-launch" >}}) for important details.
 {{< /hint >}}

 {{< /tab >}}
-{{< tab "Ubuntu-based ISO" >}}

-1. Download an ISO image of [Regolith R1.6 on Ubuntu 21.04 (Hirsute)](https://github.com/regolith-linux/regolith-ubuntu-iso-builder/releases/download/release-release-hirsute-hirsute_standard-1.6.0/Regolith_1.6.0_hirsute.iso) <i class="fas fa-cloud-download-alt"></i> or [Regolith R1.6 on Ubuntu 20.04 (Focal)](https://github.com/regolith-linux/regolith-ubuntu-iso-builder/releases/download/release-release-focal-focal_standard-1.6.0/Regolith_1.6.0_focal.iso) <i class="fas fa-cloud-download-alt"></i> (A [separate ISO is provided for Focal on systems using BIOS boot](https://github.com/regolith-linux/regolith-ubuntu-iso-builder/releases/download/release-release-focal-focal_legacy_boot-1.6.0/Regolith_1.6.0_focal.iso)) and then use an OS installation tool such as USB Creator to write the downloaded file onto a USB device.
-Here are Ubuntu guides for performing this action in [Windows](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows#0), [Mac](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-macos#0), and [Ubuntu](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-ubuntu#0).
-2. Reboot the computer and select the USB flash drive to boot from.
-3. Install or run the live environment by providing information when prompted during the setup process.
-See [this tutorial](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop) to learn more about the installation process.
-4. When prompted, reboot the computer and login to your new Regolith environment!

-{{< /tab >}}
 {{< tab "Other..." >}}

-Other options are available and documented in the [package repository for Regolith](https://github.com/regolith-linux/package-repo), including support for `arm64` based systems.
+Other options are available and documented in the [package repository for Regolith](https://github.com/regolith-linux/voulage), including support for `arm64` based systems.

 {{< /tab >}}
 {{< /tabs >}}